JonasKruckenberg/library/README.md

 # Library

-These are papers, textbooks, and articles which I've read and found useful or interesting.
+This is a collection of papers and articles which I've read or am about to read.
 Inclusion of a text within my personal library does not constitute condonement, approval, endorsement, or agreement of the claims and/or opinions expressed within.

+## Acknoledgements

+This was heavily inspired by [@isislovecruft](https://github.com/isislovecruft/library--)'s awesome paper library!